andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

   <div class="active">Optimizing</div>
 </div>

-## 🍕 #6 Partitioning and Multi-tenancy
+## 🍕 6—Partitioning and Multi-Tenancy

+⛁ Let's create a `orders_partitioned` table, using `LIST` partitioning, with a partition per supplier
-- Let's create a partition per supplier, imagining we have < 1000
+- Imagine we have < 1000 suppliers

-- Partitioned tables can be "detached" (`DETACH CONCURRENTLY`), a less resource intensive alternative to deleting unneeded rows
+✅ Partitioned tables can be "detached" (`DETACH CONCURRENTLY`), a less resource intensive alternative to deleting unneeded rows
-- When suppliers leave the platform, we'll detach their partition, archive the data, then drop the partition
+✅ When suppliers leave, we'll detach their partition, archive its data, then drop it

 <div class='corner-label'>DEMO #6</div>